H1B denied and looking for options to stay in the USA? Read on to find out ways to change status or file another H1B application.

 You can also file another transfer application with same or new employer and then start working on receipt.

-- First step is to go back to H1B status by starting work for old H1B employer.
+- The first step is to go back to H1B status by starting work for an old H1B employer.

 - File H1B transfer while you are back in H1B status.

-- File H1B application with consular processing and wait outside US if old employer has already withdrawn H1B.
+- File H1B application with consular processing and wait outside the US if the old employer has already withdrawn H1B.

 Here is an attorney’s advice for options after H1B transfer denial: